 Fortunately, it’s easy to add alt tags to your images by either editing the images when you upload them or by clicking an image that’s already in your post and clicking on the pencil to edit.
 You’ve probably seen this screen before:

-In case you don’t recall, off-page SEO involves any external activities that improve your blog’s overall SEO posture.
-These factors include:
+In case you don’t recall, off-page SEO involves any external factors that improve your blog’s overall SEO posture.

 - Backlinks / link-building